-Organisational chart
+• Organisational chart

 A staffing structure of the directorates and departments should be included.
 Any further information about the internal structures of the offices of the council, including an outline of their responsibilities and the names of the directors and senior employees (in relation to the latter, consent may be refused if there is a legitimate reason for not disclosing), job descriptions, responsibilities, budgets and number of staff.
-In line with the DCLG, CoP 'senior employees' here refers to staff earning salaries above £58,200.

-Location and opening times of council properties
+• Location and opening times of council offices